karashiiro/node-machina-ffxiv/README.md

 Many features are unimplemented, and chat-related messages aren't completely working, but besides that what is implemented is probably usable.

+If you so choose, you can use it exclusively as a wrapper for Machina with minimal data processing by assigning the `raw` event as shown below.

 Event types and some packet structures are taken from the [Sapphire](https://github.com/SapphireServer/Sapphire) project.

 ## Usage